Offbrand-Ops/Offbrand-Ops/README.md

 ## Did you know there's a river under RBD
 I'm Brando, Freshman Computer Engineer using this to make a sattelite.
-Ask me how rust is going.
+\n Ask me how rust is going.
-If you need to reach me, you'll know how.
+\n If you need to reach me, you'll know how.

 <!--
 **Offbrand-Ops/Offbrand-Ops** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.